 Bursting with blackberries in every bite, these gluten free blackberry scones are the perfect addition to any breakfast or brunch table!

 How can something so delicious and so tender be low calorie too?!
 That's exactly my sentiments with these scones!
-They're as rich and tasty as something you'd find in a coffee shop or bakery, but are lower on the calories and are naturally gluten and dairy free.
+They're as rich and tasty as something you'd find in a coffee shop or bakery, but are lower on the calories and are naturally gluten free.
 I for one, am all about things tasting delicious, regardless of if they're gluten free or not!
 And these beauties are definitely ones you'll want to serve the next time you need a special menu item or have a craving for a fruit filled treat.